-From the 1740s forward the Ohio country was at the center of expansionist ambitions west of the Appalachians, and Croghan was a central player in those ambitions.
-A key to Croghan's success was establishing trading posts in Native American villages—a method practiced by French traders— rather than wait for Indian customers to come to him, the common British practice.
-Croghan also learned at least two Native languages, Delaware and Mohawk, eventually becoming an Onondaga Council sachem.
-As a result of his pivotal role as a mediator, William Johnson appointed Croghan to the coveted position of Deputy Superintendent of Indian Affairs, a position he held for fifteen years from 1756 until 1771.
+Beginning in the 1740s, Ohio country was at the center of expansionist ambitions west of the Appalachian Mountains, and Croghan was a central player in those ambitions.
+Croghan was a part of the first English expedition that descended into Ohio country, eventually rising the to the rank of colonel.
+In 1753, Washington stayed at his home during the Allegheny Expedition.
+A key to Croghan's success was establishing trading posts in Native American villages, a method practiced by French traders, rather than wait for Indian customers to come to him, the common British practice.
+In this time, Croghan also learned at least two Native languages, Delaware and Mohawk, eventually becoming an Onondaga Council sachem.
+Due to his experience mediating business between the English and various native nations, William Johnson appointed Croghan to Deputy Superintendent of Indian Affairs, a position he held for fifteen years from 1756 until 1771.
+In this role, he led various negotiations such as with the Iroquois, Shawnee, and Delaware.2

-The relationship between Washington and Croghan was often contentious.
-Washington was among those who challenged Croghan's land titles.
+The relationship between Washington and Croghan reflected their various landed interests to the west.
+Croghan initially offered to sell land to Washington, but Washington declined as Croghan did not intend to “sell less in a parcel” for this particular sale.
+Washington did not pursue a partner in purchasing the larger than desired parcel from him.3 Years later, Washington was among those who challenged Croghan's land titles.
 Washington's agent William Crawford surveyed land on Chartiers Creek that was claimed by Croghan when one of Washington's Indian deeds fell far short of the professed 100,000 acres.
 More than twenty years later in 1784, and despite presenting a questionable patent, Washington won a court case against Chartiers Creek families who had bought their land from Croghan.
-Washington's document was dated July 5, 1775, two years after his land dispute with Croghan began, and was obtained from Lord Dunmore just a few days after Washington had assumed command of the Continental army.
+Washington's claim to the land was dated July 5, 1775, two years after his land dispute with Croghan began, and was obtained from Lord Dunmore just a few days after Washington had assumed command of the Continental army.

-Croghan's vision of the future economic greatness of the American West helped shape the development of that region.
+Croghan's believed that the American West held great economic potential for colonists, and made great efforts to ensure access to trade and settlement there.
 In addition, Washington, Croghan, and other land speculators performed services for settlers similar to those that were eventually performed by states and the federal government after the American Revolution.
-Speculators like Croghan perpetuated ideas and took actions that had profound social significance and influence.

 Croghan died at his home in Passyunk Township, Pennsylvania, on August 31, 1782.
-He was largely forgotten by then, and his death was not even reported in newspapers.
 He was buried in the churchyard of St. Peter's Episcopal Church in Philadelphia.
-The marker on his grave succumbed to the elements and the location was unmarked for many years.
-A new marker was added by the Sons of the American Revolution in 2008.
+In 2008, the Sons of the American Revolution provided his grave with a new marker.

 Notes: